-Playing a Campaign adventure.
-You gain a level at the end of the adventure, again at your discretion.
+Playing Dreams of Red Wizards.
+You gain a level at the end of the adventure, at your discretion.
 If you'd like to continue playing at your current level, you can decline to gain a level, although it has an impact on other rewards that you receive.